-Detector EC Cherenkov Scintillator pad and MRPC GEM tracking Total average efficiency 95% 95% 98% 90% 80% was obtained with the simulation.
+digitized GEM simulation data.
+Tracking resolution from the simulated tracking fitting results including all material effects was studied.
+With background taken into account, the tracking efficiency was obtained with the simulation.
 We have good electron detection efficiency from all sub-detectors.
 They vary slightly across the phase space and the average efficiency values are shown in Table 1.
 The PVDIS setup with its 40 cm long LD2 target has an acceptance of ~ 0.35 due to the baffle and the SIDIS setup with its 40 cm long 3He target has an acceptance of ~ 0.7 due to the two target window collimators.
 Figure 8 shows the combined effect of acceptance and efficiency (except tracking) for the two configurations.
 Systematic uncertainties for PVDIS and SIDIS are summarized in Table 2.
 The total systematic uncertainty in the measurement of the absolute cross section for J/ψ is about 11%, dominated by the acceptance, while the bin-migration effect was found to be small.
-These results were used as inputs to the physics projections.
+These results meet the requirements of the proposed science and were used as inputs to the physics projections.